hangrybear666/07-devops-bootcamp__docker/README.md

 5. Install docker locally.

 	Make sure to install docker and docker-compose (typically built-in) for local development.
+See https://docs.docker.com/engine/install/

+6. Install docker on remote.

+	Ensure docker is installed on your remote VPS intended to run the node-app with mongo-db.
+See https://docs.docker.com/engine/install/

 ## Usage (Demo Projects)